webb-tools/tangle-network-ops/README.md

 ```
 ansible-playbook -i hosts --ssh-extra-args "-F ./ssh_config" ansible/playbooks/chain.yml
 ```
-> Note - this will take about 30 or more minutes to compile, specifically the compiling of the tangle-collator-node is what takes super long.
+> Note - this will take about 30 or more minutes to compile, specifically the compiling of the tangle-validator-node is what takes super long.
 > You can expect around 300 retries.

 #### See node logs

-To view collator node logs:
+To view validator node logs:
 ```
-ansible-playbook -i hosts --ssh-extra-args "-F ./ssh_config" ansible/playbooks/peek_collator_logs.yml
+ansible-playbook -i hosts --ssh-extra-args "-F ./ssh_config" ansible/playbooks/peek_validator_logs.yml
 ```

 To view authority node logs:
 ```
-ansible-playbook -i hosts --ssh-extra-args "-F ./ssh_config" ansible/playbooks/peek_logs_collator.yml
+ansible-playbook -i hosts --ssh-extra-args "-F ./ssh_config" ansible/playbooks/peek_logs_validator.yml
 ```

 # Restarting the whole infrastructure